Recreating the Country

 Look for helpful indicators of where indigenous plants will best grow.

-• The soil conditions are likely to be more suitable (lower in nitrogen and phosphorus).
+• The soil conditions are likely to be lower in nitrogen and phosphorus

-• Important soil fungi are more likely to be present.
-These little fungi 'magicians' will accelerate the growth and improve the health of the champions by exchanging minerals and water for plant sugars.
+• Soil fungi are more likely to be present.
+The native fungi will accelerate growth and improve the health of the champions.
+They exchange critical minerals for sugars supplied by the plants.

 Choose the best soil for native plants:

-• Well drained - water doesn’t lay around for long after heavy rain.
+• Well drained, where water doesn’t pool after heavy rain.

-• High P levels suppress important mycorrhizal fungi that give the champions a substantial advantage over weeds.
+• High P levels suppress important fungi that give the champions an advantage over weeds.

 • Small carnivorous plants like Sundews, Diuris sp., are a sure sign that N & P levels are very low.
 These clever plants get the N & P they need by trapping small insects.